 Worth, R.N.
 Common Seals of Plymouth, Sidmouth and Stonehouse.
 In: The Common Seals of Devon, Part III, Transactions of the Devonshire Association, 1875, Vol VII, p 269.
 [Transcript]

-The "Of the Parish" headstone and memorial indexing and photography project aims to put details of the people who died in Plymouth and the surrounding area online.
+The "Of the Parish" (archived copy) headstone and memorial indexing and photography project aims to put details of the people who died in Plymouth and the surrounding area online.
 The churchyards and burial grounds for which gravestone images have been collected and names entered into a consolidated database are to date: Oreston Methodist Church (Plymstock), Pleasure Hill non conformist burial ground (Oreston, Plymstock), Royal Naval Hospital burial ground (No Place Field, Plymouth), St Budeaux, St Edward (Eggbuckland), St Peter The Poor Fisherman (Stoke Beach near Noss Mayo, Revelstoke), and Milehouse overflow burial ground, Devonport (Stoke Damerel).

 MIs for the Chapel of St Catherine, The Citadel, are included in the Devon FHS index - see under Cemeteries on the main Devon page.

 Details of Plymouth Cemeteries and Crematoria (archived copy), from the Plymouth Data web-site.